YanyuanQiao/HOP-VLN/README.md

    ```
    The trained model will be saved under `result/`.

+   You can also train model using only the processed PREVALENT data:

+   let `--prevalent_only = True` in `pretrain.bash`

 3. Run finetuning
    * Please check [here](https://github.com/YanyuanQiao/HOP-VLN) for experiment setup and HOP application.
    The link of finetune is coming soon!